Review articles on this site earn small revenue from purchasing products through affiliate links.

 Wind resistant

-Time taken for boiling (with wind)
+Time taken to boil (with wind)

-itemP153WindmasterLegitJet Boil MinimoEta Spider
+itemP153Wind MasterReggieJetboil MinimoEta Spider

 Time to boil04m21s03m41s06m29s03m58s03m09s